rcc-uchicago/RCC-benchmark-suite/mp-gadget/README.md

 - The log files from the runs from which the performance data points for the plots are obtained.
+- Walltime in seconds for each run obtained by measuring the time it takes the application to start and finish
 - Strong scaling plots
   - Performance (timesteps/s) as a function of number of MPI tasks for a fixed number of particles